etheriau/HealthVaultJavaLib/README.md

 ### SSL

-HealthVault and CHBase requires requests be sent over SSL.
+CHBase requires requests be sent over SSL.
 These certificates are signed by reputable Certificate Authorities whose trusted root certificates is provided with the Java runtime.

 ### Contributions

-If you do notice any issues in the documentation or the code, please submit a path or at least let us know.
+If you do notice any issues in the documentation or the code, please submit a patch or at least let us know.